Skip to content

 6. Create Remarkable Content

 After you’ve established your SEO-friendly content plan, it’s time to create the content.
 Every piece of content you create should be shaped around our first five steps.
-Keep your keywords and the audience’s needs in mind when generating content ideas.
+When generating content ideas, keep your keywords and the audience’s needs in mind.
 However, avoid keyword stuffing, as search engines penalize content that has an agenda.

 All content should be fully optimized to achieve your brand’s goals and ultimately be helpful to your audience.
 For example, if your objective is to increase thought leadership in your industry, you might blog about a challenge your audience has.
 Show your audience your expertise through your content to help them solve a problem or achieve a personal goal.